 Sleeping on the back has been found to be the worst position for those who suffer from sleep apnea.
 In this position, the esophagus constricts and the tongue falls back into the throat making apnea worse.
 Sleeping on the side allows the airways to remain open and clear, improving symptoms like snoring.

 Choosing the Right Pillow

-Similar to sleeping position and using an adjustable bed frame, the right pillow can also help to minimize symptoms.
+Similar to sleeping position and using an adjustable bed frame, the pillow designed for sleep apnea can also help to minimize symptoms.
 The height of the pillow is referred to as the “pillow loft.”
 For back sleepers, having a thicker pillow loft may improve breathing by elevating the head and keeping the airway open.

 Will I be able to stop using CPAP?